Repechul/Guideline-Manager/README.md

-# Guideline Manager - Plugin for Godot 4.x
+# Guideline Manager

+A simple Dock editor for creating and managing viewport guide lines in Godot.
+Godot minimum version 4.3↑

+---

 ### INSTALLATION

  1. Copy the "guideline_manager" folder into "addons" in your project.